ThisJustZack/learning/projects/ansible/README.md

 ### Ansible

-This are of the repository includes the files I used when learning Data Science with free time.
+This area of the repository includes the files I used when learning Ansible with free time before knowing about Nix.